Authored by the expert who managed and guided the team behind the Spain Property Pack

 Does a property price drop look likely in Canary Islands as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in the Canary Islands over the next 12 months is low, because structural demand from tourism, lifestyle migration, and limited new construction continues to underpin values.
+As of 2026, the likelihood of a meaningful property price decline in Canary Islands over the next 12 months looks low to medium, because affordability is stretched but supply is still tight.

-The single most important macro factor that could increase the odds of a price drop in the Canary Islands is a sharp rise in Euribor, because most local buyers rely on variable-rate mortgages and higher rates would squeeze affordability fast.
+The macro factor that would most increase the odds of a price drop in Canary Islands is a renewed jump in mortgage costs, because local households are already under pressure and many purchases depend on monthly affordability.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Canary Islands.